Deroubaix/clicked-client/README.md

 ## Description

 Connect people base in what they have in common.
 Answer a questionnaire and base on that it will show the other users that have the same things in common with you.
+Chat with them and and see your chat history, delete messages you dont want them to see.

 ## User Stories